 Success isn’t always about greatness.
 It’s about consistency.
 Consistent hard work leads to success.
 Greatness will come.

 Till now, I was just able to implement things.
 I was not able to write better code.
 I was not following any best practices in my coding.

 The time was to learn the best programming practices.

 In April 2016, I started with an open-source project Fast-Android-Networking which is currently being used by more than 4000 apps on the Google PlayStore.
 This was my first open-source project.

 In order to work on open-source, I started reading other’s open-source projects which helped me a lot in learning.
 Now I have open-sourced so many projects.
 With every project, I have improved myself as a programmer.
 Here is my Github profile link.

-Here, I had done so many mistakes of which one was that I used to promote my project everywhere blindly everywhere(like posting the link on Reddit).
+Here, I did so many mistakes of which one was that I used to promote my project everywhere blindly everywhere(like posting the link on Reddit).
 This was a huge mistake.
-Few developers had pointed it out.
+Few developers pointed it out.
 But yes, humans learn from the mistake.
 I am very sorry about that.
-I had started correcting myself on these types of mistakes.
+I started correcting these types of mistakes.

 In Nov 2016, I open-sourced another project Android-Debug-Database which received a wonderful response from the developer community with more than 2000 stars on the project in less than 2 days.

 - You can learn most of the awesome things about programming by reading other’s code.
 You should read other’s open-source code.

 Then it was time to start sharing whatever I used to learn.